1. What is it?

 9. What information do you find about the services?

-• Management icons , which allow you to save bookmark_add or delete bookmark a service in the Favorite Services section.
+• Management icons , which allow you to save bookmark_add or delete a service in the Favorite Services section.

 • Provider , which is the name of the entity providing the service.